STEMMechanics/STEMCraft-Core/README.md

 -   When entering an invalid option, use the correct locale ID by default
 -   `/tpall` now outputs the players name correctly
 -   Notify players when teleported by `/tpall`
+-   Added `/tphere` command
+-   Added `/muteall` and `/unmuteall`
+-   Fixed issue with SMPersistant not saving data correctly

 ### 1.3.2